holycrap872/ucls-ml-ai/Administration/ai_course_overview.md

 #### Objectives:

-- Understand where data comes from and how it is utilized within the modern world.
+- Understand where data comes from and how it is utilized within the modern world
-- Identify entities that have a natural advantage in capturing data.
-- Articulate the value of data in isolation and in aggregate.
+- Articulate the value of data in isolation and in aggregate
-- Identify areas where humans have turned over decision making to AI.
+- Identify current and potential effects of humans turning over decision making to AI
-- Discuss how data controls the quality of any learning process.
-- Explore datasets that are encoded with pre-existing biases and their effects on society.
+- Explore datasets that contain pre-existing biases and their effects on society

 #### Essential Questions: